Houston DUI Lawyer (For Minors)

 Police are not required to take a minor into custody for DUI.
 Instead they will likely issue a citation giving him notice of the offense and time, date and place where he must appear in court.

-If you want a Houston DUI lawyer who understands the impact of DUI on families like yours, call us.
+If you want a Houston DUI defense lawyer in Harris County, Fort Bend County or Montgomery County who understands the impact of DUI on families like yours, call us.
 We will work to preserve your family’s future with aggressive legal representation.

 Let us start fighting